arneesh/athro/README.md

 # Data Structures | Algorithms | Generics

-A library for javascript which contains basic data structures, algorithms and some generic functions which a developer needs : UNDERCONSTRUCTION
+A library for javascript which contains basic data structures, algorithms and some generic functions which a developer needs.

+Recent Updates: Singly Linked List, Doubly Linked List, Queue, Stack, Binary Search Tree and Tree Traversals.

 **Note:** Kindly keep updating the library every now and then as I am frequently adding new stuff to the library.